tango-controls-hdbpp/meeting-minutes/2020-06-26/Minutes.md

 - Integrated build ([hdbpp-cm#11](https://github.com/tango-controls-hdbpp/hdbpp-cm/pull/11))
 - Exp refactor ([libhdbpp#3](https://github.com/tango-controls-hdbpp/libhdbpp/pull/3))

+Damien will create a PR for hdbpp-es refactoring.

-INAF/SKA have prepared a demo using Grafana with HDB++ and also using APM to trace requests among the system.
+INAF/SKA have prepared a demo using Grafana with HDB++ and also using APM to trace transactions among the system.
 Juande said he will add a link to the demo in these minutes.
+They are experimenting with Elastic Search too.

+NCRA developed a Pod with HDB++ MariaDB.

+Sergi has been working on pytangoarchiving to provide some tools to do decimation and aggregation which can be executed by cron.
+He said it could be useful to add a configuration parameter to specify the preferred averaging/decimation method.

+Graziano is currently porting libhdbpp-mysql to CMake and integrating the recent changes done in libhdbpp.

+Concerning jhdbviewer, a refactoring is currently in progress.
+Once this refactoring is over, the support for aggregates will be added and after that the support for Multiple DB backends will be implemented.

 **Action - SKAO**: Add a link to Grafana with HDB++ Demo in these minutes